-Today is the first day of fall, time to bid a fond farewell to summer and welcome all that autumn brings: scarves, pumpkin pie, cozy firesides, and (of course) brilliant leaves.
+Today is the first day of fall, time to bid a fond farewell to summer and welcome all that autumn brings: scarves, pumpkin pie, cozy firesides, and (of course) leaf peeping.

 For many of us, one of the best ways to appreciate the changing seasons is with a picturesque drive to view autumn’s amazing palette.
-But leaf peeping, while spectacular in theory, can sometimes end with less-than-colorful results — like being too early or too late for Mother Nature’s show.
+But gazing at the foliage, while spectacular in theory, can sometimes end with less-than-colorful results — like being too early or too late for Mother Nature’s show.
 It can also leave you open to the dangers of fall driving — one of which is slow-moving, distracted leaf peepers … yourself excluded of course.

 So before you chart your road trip, pack the camera, load the car, and get on your way, check out our guide to maximizing your adventure.